A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Single index integrated species distribution models

 \subsection{Estimation and prediction}

 We employ maximum likelihood estimation to fit the siISDM as well as the existing models reviewed in Section \ref{subsec:existing_models}.
-Since the estimation procedure is largely similar across all models, we provide details for the proposed siISDM and only highlight differences in the case of other models as appropriate.
-Recalling that we use fixed rank kriging to characterize the spatial random effect $u(\cdot)$ in \eqref{eq:single_index_eta}, and assuming the responses $y_{j}(\svec_i)$ for $i = 1, \dots, n_j; j = 1, \dots, m$ are conditionally independent given $\alphavec$ and $\xivec$, then the marginal log-likelihood function of the siISDM is given by
+Since the estimation procedure is largely similar across all models, we provide details for the proposed siISDM below, and only highlight differences in the case of other models as appropriate; details of the the marginal log-likelihood functions for the three models reviewed in Section \ref{subsec:existing_models} are provided in Supplementary Material S2.1.

+Given fixed rank kriging is used to characterize the spatial random effect $u(\cdot)$ in \eqref{eq:single_index_eta}, and assuming the responses $y_{j}(\svec_i)$ for $i = 1, \dots, n_j; j = 1, \dots, m$ are conditionally independent given $\alphavec$ and $\xivec$, then the marginal log-likelihood function of the siISDM is given by